sparkflows/sparkflows-docs/docs/user-guide/visualizations/working-with-idashboard.rst

    :align: center
    :width: 60%

-Once the Dashboard got saved successfully, it will show in dashboard list page from where we can view, edit & delete it.
+Once the Dashboard got saved successfully, it will show in dashboard list page from where you can view, edit & delete it.

 .. figure:: ../../_assets/tutorials/dataset/dashboard_list.PNG
    :alt: Dataset